Frequently Asked Questions

 A: Your insurance card(s), a registration form and the medical form that was either mailed to your home or was downloaded from our website.

-A list of medications that your on, and medical records from your previous ophthalmologist.
+A list of medications that you're on, and medical records from your previous ophthalmologist.

 A referral, if, your insurance company requires it.
 You must have a referral on file before being examined for any medical problems.

 Please arrive 15 minutes ahead of your appointment to complete your paperwork.

 A: Yes, especially bring all recent eyeglasses (reading and distance) with you to your exam.

 A: Yes, especially if you want the doctor to evaluate the fit and vision of the contact lenses in your eyes.
 You may be asked to take the contact lenses out of your eyes during the examination, so please also bring your glasses with you.

 A: Your stay for a complete eye examination generally takes from 45 minutes to 1 hour.

 A: Refraction is the process of determining your best-corrected vision and determining if there is a need for corrective eyeglasses or contact lenses.
 It is an essential part of an eye examination and is necessary to write a prescription for glasses or contact lenses.
 Refraction should be done when you have a complete eye exam.